 But in fact, this is probably the most important season to realize the importance of practicing mindfulness.
 “The spirit of the season” can wear on us as our inner world takes on an onslaught of vrittis (fluctuations of the mind).
 From materialism, to social expectations or family pressure, our center can be jostled like a jingle bell.

-Yet if we can separate the thoughts from the spontaneous reaction, we have a chance to transform an accusation or an insult into compassion, or better yet, an evolution.
+Yet if we can separate our thoughts from a spontaneous reaction, we have a chance to transform an accusation or an insult into compassion, or better yet, an evolution.

 When your grandmother nags you about being single do you really believe she’s being critical or deep down does she want you to be happy and cared for?
 Do you think your belligerent, confrontational cousin is trying to ruin the celebration for everyone or are they struggling with their life and medicate with booze?